RafaelEstrella05/wgu-c964-digit-recognition/README.md

 2. **Python 3.10** ([Download Here](https://www.python.org/downloads/))

 ### Installation
-1. Download the ZIP file from the provided submission.
+1. Download the ZIP file
 2. Extract the ZIP file to a folder on your computer.
 3. (Optional) run the following command to clone the repository:
    ```bash